Dr Rima Lamba CPsychol, Specialist in Women, Mother's & Couples Work.

 - Compassion-Focused Therapy

-If you contact me by telephone, please ensure you leave me a clear voice mail with your name, number and a short message detailing what you are calling about.
+As I'm usually busy in clinics, it is best to email me.
+However, if you contact me by telephone, then please ensure you leave me a clear voice mail with your name, number and a short message detailing what you are calling about.

 Maps & Directions

 Type of session

 The Chorley clinic is accessible for people with mobility difficulties as it is on the ground floor.

 Availability varies.
 I do offer daytime, evening and weekend appointments.
 It is best to get in touch to discuss appointment times.